 - Adult learning courses of varying lengths around the tri-state area feature in-depth exploration of specific topics in Jewish history, philosophy, religion, arts, and literature with JTS faculty.

 - JTS Days of Learning bring our faculty to communities across North America for intensive days of study.
-Recent examples include the annual Wagner Institute in Chicago and days of learning in Houston, Rockville, and the Twin Cities.
+Recent examples include the annual Wagner Institute in Chicago and days of learning in Boca Raton, FL, Potomac, MD, and Stony Brook, NY.

 - Visiting scholar programs: JTS faculty offer guest lectures, teach in weekend Shabbatonim, and participate in lecture series involving multiple scholars.
 One vehicle for these programs is JTS's Hereld Institute for Jewish Studies, which allows JTS to send its faculty to communities that are underserved in terms of Jewish learning.

 - JTS Where You Work: short lunch-time courses taught by JTS faculty, offering Jewish learning in manageable doses that are compatible with professional schedules.
 Locations vary around Manhattan, hosted by JTS supporters at their places of business.